wintermute-cell/gitignore.nvim/README.md

 ```
 :Gitignore
 ```
+If an existing `.gitignore` is found, the generated contents will be appended to the existing lines.
 The buffer will not save automatically, so there is no risk of overwriting an existing `.gitignore`.

 Alternatively, you can use the corresponding `lua` function directly, for example to create a keymap: